code-troopers/jsTrac/readme.md

  * Mousetrap
  * Raphaël 2.1
 * jsTrac lib
  * Mimic 2.2 ( Warning!
-This one is modified to allow credential )
+This one has been modified to allow credentials )
  * jQuery Validation

 The package provides these libraries in separate folders but do check for newer version.